If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 What I love about medicine ball exercises is that they’re some of the best and most challenging core exercises you can ever do, building both muscular power and endurance while pushing your cardiovascular system to its breaking point.

 - Suitcase crunch

 Add Short Cardio After Each Weight Workout

-Engaging in an intense exercise after 45 minutes to an hour of weight training, might guarantee that the activity right after immediately uses up fat as the primary source of energy.
+Engaging in intense exercise after 45 minutes-to-an-hour of weight training guarantees that the activity right after will immediately use up fat as the primary source of energy.

 In other words, the window right after your weight workout session is prime fat-burning time.
-So make the most out of it.
+Make the most of it!

 Workout Finisher One

 Do three rounds of:

 - Med-ball thrusters, 15 reps